 Icons of the Pacific Northwest

-Killer whales, or orcas, are one of the most recognizable and beloved marine species on the planet.
+Killer whales, also known as orcas, are one of the most recognizable and beloved marine species on the planet.
 While killer whales can be found in all the world's oceans, they hold a special cultural significance in the Pacific Northwest and we are fortunate to share our local waters with more than one type of killer whale.

-While Bigg's killer whales tend to travel with their immediate family groups, they often join together with other groups to feed, play, and mate.
+While Bigg's killer whales tend to travel with their immediate family groups (4-7 animals), they often join together with other groups to feed, play, and mate.
 Speaking of mating, the mammal-eating orcas have sure been busy lately!
-Since 2012, nearly 90 new calves have been born leading to a population explosion in the Salish Sea.
-In recent years, this is the type of whale seen most frequently on our tours.
+Since 2012, more than 100 new calves have been born leading to a population explosion in the Salish Sea.
+It's estimated that there are approximately 300-400 Bigg's killer whales that feed in the Salish Sea.

 J, K, and L Pods

-J, K, and L pod, also known as Southern Resident killer whales, eat different types of fish depending on the time of year.
-Their favorite food is Chinook salmon, but their diet has been known to include all five types of salmon, as well as steelhead, halibut and lingcod.
+J, K, and L pods make up what is known as the Southern Resident killer whale population.
+These killer whales eat different types of fish depending on the time of year.
+Their favorite food is Chinook salmon, but their diet has been known to include all five types of salmon, as well as steelhead, halibut, and lingcod.

 These whales live in very tight-knit family groups which range from the youngest baby to the eldest female.
 Immediate family groups (a mother and her offspring) are referred to as a matriline.
 Multiple matrilines make up larger pods (J, K, and L pods).
-It's like traveling with all your extended family!
-Sometimes, more than one pod will come together.
-When this happens, it is called a superpod and may consist of nearly 80 animals.
+On occasion, all three pods will come together creating a superpod.
 The older whales are the keepers of the knowledge – from hunting techniques to their highly-complex language – that’s been passed down through generations.